Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Tag experiments

 \subsubsection{Pretraining}

-We use the Simple Tag (Tag) implementation from~\citep{Terry2020Pettingzoo:Learning}\footnote{\url{https://github.com/PettingZoo-Team/PettingZoo}} which is unchanged as compared to the original implementation in~\citep{Mordatch2018EmergencePopulations}\footnote{\url{https://github.com/openai/multiagent-particle-envs}} (only minor errors are fixed).
+We use the Simple Tag (Tag) implementation by~\citet{Terry2020Pettingzoo:Learning}\footnote{\url{https://github.com/PettingZoo-Team/PettingZoo}} which is unchanged as compared to the original implementation of~\citet{Mordatch2018EmergencePopulations}\footnote{\url{https://github.com/openai/multiagent-particle-envs}}, only fixing minor errors.
 We first adopt the original configuration and pretrain three adversaries and one good agent (leader agent) using the parameters listed in Table \ref{tab:ParametersTrain}.
-We use MADDPG~\citep{lowe2017multi}\footnote{Our implementation is loosely based on \url{https://github.com/starry-sky6688/MADDPG}} to train adversary agents, and modify the framework as follows.
+We use MADDPG~\citep{lowe2017multi}\footnote{ \url{https://github.com/starry-sky6688/MADDPG}} to train adversary agents, and modify the framework as follows.
 The last layer of each agent's actor-network outputs one value for each of the environment's five possible actions, over which the softmax is computed.
 We then sample the agent's action from the output softmax vector, which corresponds to the probabilities with which the agent takes a specific action in a given state.
-We train the leader agent with DDPG~\citep{Lillicrap2016ContinuousLearning}\footnote{Our implementation is loosely based on \url{https://github.com/starry-sky6688/MADDPG}}, where we equally modify the output layer.
+We train the leader agent with DDPG~\citep{Lillicrap2016ContinuousLearning},\footnotemark[\value{footnote}] where we equally modify the output layer.
 Each actor and critic network is implemented as a fully-connected neural network with two hidden layers, with layer sizes as given in Table \ref{tab:ParametersTrain}.